Lanxyuu/Wellness-at-Mac/README.md

-# wellness-at-mac
+# Wellness @ Mac
- visual novel game
+ A visual novel game that encourages the player to learn about healthy living.